Welcome to Black Bear Nation!

 Step 1: Pay your Enrollment Deposit

-Transfers entering in the Spring 2021 and Fall 2021 are encouraged to pay their confirmation deposit of $50 as soon as possible to reserve their space at UMaine and begin the registration process for the spring and fall.
+Transfers entering in the Fall 2021 are encouraged to pay their confirmation deposit of $50 as soon as possible to reserve their space at UMaine and begin the registration process for the fall.
 You can confirm your plans to attend UMaine by paying your deposit online using the “Pay my Deposit” link in your MaineStreet Student Center.
 If you have any concerns about paying your confirmation deposit please contact the Admissions Office.

 Step 2: Check your MaineStreet Portal and UMaine Email- Regularly

 Students accepted to UMaine should plan to regularly check their university email and MaineStreet portal.
 This is how you will receive important information from Admissions, Financial Aid, Housing, and other campus offices.
 You can find steps on how to activate your accounts on our get connected website.
 Be sure to check your MaineStreet student center for your Transfer Credit Report and to see if your FAFSA has been received.

 Step 3: Reach out to your Registration Contact

 As a new transfer student it is important for you to talk with an academic advisor to learn how your transfer credits will count toward your UMaine degree requirements and sign up for classes.